yanweijing/DAT505-GitHub/section 4/homework4/README.md

 }
 ```

-* Create a two dimensional grid of objects, and position them accordingly.
+* Create a two dimensional grid of objects, and position them accordingly.Control the initial rotation angle of the cube.

 ```javascript
 console.log(cubes);